 I smiled.
 Conal could be counted on to find the most sensible option.

-“So what have you…” He lowered his voice further.
+“So what have you…” He cleared his throat and lowered his voice further.
 “What have you done with it so far?”

 “Not much.
-If there’s one thing I know about people who find a magic monkey’s paw, it’s not to go nuts with it too fast.”
+If there’s one thing I know about people who find a magic monkey paw, it’s not to wish for too much too fast.”

 Conal suppressed a laugh.

-“I’ve just been wandering around New York City pretending to be a traveler.
-Visiting random neighborhoods, catching every sunset, reading novels in cafés.
-It’s amazing how different the world looks when I’m back in that mindset where all I have to do is explore and enjoy.”
+“I’ve mostly been wandering around New York City pretending to be a traveler.
+Visiting random neighborhoods, catching sunsets, reading novels in cafés.
+It’s amazing how different the city looks when I’m back in that mindset where all I have to do is explore and enjoy.”

-I nodded and remembered the prison dream.
-I wanted to tell him about it, but something stopped me, as if saying it out loud would make it more real.
+I shrugged.
+I thought about the prison dream and wanted to tell him about it, but something stopped me, as if saying it out loud would make it more real.
+I felt warmed, in any case, that of all the things he could have said after I dropped a bombshell like this, his first thought was for my safety.

-“So if I manage not to get killed any time soon, and assuming I don’t give this thing a mob burial… What do you think I should do with it?”
+“So, assuming I don’t get mugged for this thing or give it a mob burial… What do you think I should do with it?
+Where do I even start?”

 Conal looked into the candle thoughtfully, his eyes reflecting the flame.
 “I’m a bit jetlagged, to be honest.
-I just wanted to say a quick hello and hit the sack.
+I was thinking I’d just say a quick hello and hit the sack.
 I wasn’t prepared for this kind of…” He shook his head.
 “How about we talk more tomorrow?
 I’ll be done with conference duties around seven.”

 “Sounds good.
 Dinner’s on me.”